American Indian language

-Native American states section of our website,
+Native American Tribes of Georgia

-a new educational project designed to provide information about indigenous people in different U.S. states.
+designed to provide information about indigenous people in different U.S. states.

 Follow the links to the right of our tribal map for more information about the language, culture and history